Uthayamurthy/TURPO/README.md

 - Better Documentation

 ### Releases Plan
 Currently lots of features are planned and pending.
 They will be added and tested in subsequent beta releases.
-Expect a bunch of beta versions over next several weeks before the first major release.
+Expect a bunch of beta versions before the first major release.

 ### Screenshots
 #### 1. Password Management